jfoclpf/in-my-district/server/readme.md

 Here resides the NodeJS code of the sever that:

  - connects to a MySQL database (`main.js`)
- - receives HTTP requests from the APP to submit or update new ocurrences in the database (`main.js`)
+ - receives HTTP requests from the APP to submit or update new ocurrences in the database (`servers/occurrences/index.js`)
- - receives the uploaded photos corresponding to the occurrences sent by the APP (`photosServer.js`)
+ - receives the uploaded photos corresponding to the occurrences sent by the APP (`servers/photos/index.js`)
- - stores these photos, to be shown on the app or on the website (`photosServer.js`)
+ - stores these photos, to be shown on the app or on the website (`servers/photos/index.js`)

 The code also runs periodically to

- - mark entries in the database as deleted if pathnames of photos don't exist in the server drive (`cleanBadPhotos`)
+ - mark entries in the database as deleted if pathnames of photos don't exist in the server drive (`routines/cleanBadPhotos`)
- - remove duplicated entries in database (`removeDuplicates.js`)
+ - remove duplicated entries in database (`routines/removeDuplicates.js`)

 The entry point of the server is `main.js`.